 Credit reporting is an important part of building credit, as your credit report is based on the information your lenders send to the credit bureaus.

 Lenders aren’t legally required to report your credit history; many lenders report to only one or two of the major credit bureaus, if any.
-The PREMIER Bankcard® website says that the card reports to the credit bureaus but doesn’t specify which ones.
+First Premier reports to credit bureaus every month, including the three major bureaus.

 Because the PREMIER Bankcard® Secured credit card reports to the credit bureaus, it’s great for building credit.
 However, you must keep up with your monthly payments to benefit your credit score; your credit will suffer if your payments are late.